In this DSA tutorial of Dynamic Programming, you will learn what is Data Structures Dynamic Programming and how to use it.

 In contrast, to divide and conquer algorithms, where solutions are combined to achieve an overall solution, dynamic algorithms use the output of a smaller sub-problem and then try to optimize a bigger sub-problem.
 Dynamic algorithms use memorization to remember the output of already solved sub-problems.

-The following computer problems can be solved using dynamic programming approach −
+The following computer problems can be solved using a dynamic programming approach −

 - Fibonacci number series